 Measure in smaller portions

-If you measure KPIs, you’re going to be able to see a departmentalised break down of how every part and every person involved in your business is performing.
-Having the ability to divide each part of your business up means there will be more to pay attention to, but while in smaller, more digestible portions means you’ll reduce error.
+Measure KPIs shows you a departmentalised break down of how every part and every person involved in your business is performing.
 If you’re attempting to keep a grip on the ins and outs as a whole, it can become overwhelming so don’t make yourself do harder work than necessary.

-Speaking to Owner of tourist attraction Crystal Castle, Australia, recently Naren King told us he’s able to live remotely in Bali while checking in on his business via KPI measurement.
+Speaking to Owner of tourist attraction Crystal Castle, Australia, recently Naren King told us he lives remotely in Bali while checking in on his business via KPI measurement.
 His team of 60 all work towards the same goals, and the managers lead meetings with their KPI results for a given period.
-Tracking his main revenue streams allows him to log in to FUTRLI and ascertain how well each department is performing, with a few clicks, remotely.
+Tracking his main revenue streams, he simply logs in to FUTRLI to ascertain how well each department is performing, with a few clicks, remotely.
 With managers leading with their key metrics, each employee understands their responsibility to the business’ bottom line.
 Read the full case study with Naren here.
 Frankly, if that’s not living the dream I don’t know what is!

 If you need a bit more help with KPIs, swing by our fully-stocked KPI Library and check out our industry-specific KPI lists.

-You’re taking risks by not reporting your data with automated software.
-You’ll know, and be able to trust, that your numbers are accurate and you can use those to strategise your next moves.
+Using automated software, you’ll know – and be able to trust – that your numbers are accurate and you can use those to strategise your next moves.
 Because of the nature of business, you cannot afford to be taking risks without knowing there’s a good chance they’ll pay off.
 We looked into what makes entrepreneurs risk takers or risk averse, which you can read here.
 The core differences are:

 - A risk taker will gamble their assets in the hope of achievement